17 Popular Types of Jade Plants

 If cultivating outdoors, watch out for high humidity, as this plant does better in arid environments.

-2. Buttons on a String (Crassula Rupestris)
+2. Buttons on a String (Crassula Perforata)

 The “Buttons on a String” Jade plant cultivar grows long woody stems featuring green fleshy leaves.